Hindi Writing and the Way Forward – Chandan Pandey provides insights

 >First I would like to say, this has happened largely because the international institutions and publishing houses are gradually realizing the potential of Hindi writers and their works.
 And for the digital platforms, yes, they have great significance in contemporary time.
 These platforms will not only help to increase awareness of Hindi language but also help to take literary works to potential readers across the globe.
 Hindi is a connecting language for more than 60 crore people and interest towards this language is on the rise.
 Hence national and international publishers alike are initiating new marketing strategies to keep up with that demand.
 And an example of that is the easy availability of books in great variety and (not decline in their price) their affordable prices.

 It’s an amazing opportunity not just for the participants but also for us, who have come here as guest instructors.
 I have met and interacted with twenty-five aspiring writers from different regions across India.
 And each of them inspired me to talk about new opportunities as well as fundamentals of writing.
-And it’s even more fascinating because a university has taken up this initiative, and I heartily appreciate Jain University for furthering this scope.
+And it’s even more fascinating because a university has taken up this initiative, and I heartily appreciate Jain (Deemed-to-be University) for furthering this scope.